HomeComparisons › Costing & Finance

 The costliest myth of 2026: spreading payroll and rent across every dish to cost it, inflating food cost to 50-55% and killing your pricing.
 The reality of Diego F. Parra's Masterestaurant method: a dish only carries food cost 28-32%, the contribution margin (price minus food cost) pays ALL fixed costs, and break-even is calculated on total margin, not on an invented per-dish cost.

-Let's clear up the terms because that's where most owners get lost.
-Contribution margin = sale price minus food cost.
-Break-even point = fixed costs divided by the average contribution margin per cover (or by the margin percentage of sales).
-Prime cost = food cost plus payroll, measured as a P&L ratio over total sales, never as a per-dish cost.
-Diego F. Parra repeats it in consulting: if you load payroll onto the plate, you book the same fixed cost twice and price on a lie.
-Across the 8,400+ restaurants Masterestaurant has guided in 43 countries, the ones who control cash keep these three numbers strictly separate.
-Applied AI fits right here: it recalculates break-even in seconds when the sales mix shifts or an input rises — impossible to do by eye mid-service.
+Pinning down the terms precisely is worth the trouble, because that's exactly where almost everyone gets lost.
+Contribution margin: sale price minus food cost.
+Break-even: fixed costs divided by average contribution margin per cover — or, if you prefer it as a percentage, fixed costs over margin on sales.
+Prime cost is food cost plus payroll, a P&L ratio over total sales, never an individual dish's cost.
+Booking payroll on the recipe card counts the same fixed cost twice and prices off a false number; correcting that is something Diego F. Parra does over and over in consulting work with Masterestaurant clients.
+Across the 8,400+ restaurants he's guided in 43 countries, without exception, the operators who control cash keep these three numbers in separate columns.
+That's exactly where applied AI comes in: it recalculates break-even in seconds when the sales mix shifts or an input rises — something nobody manages well by eye, mid-service.

 Side-by-side comparison